zane33/ThreadfinZane33/README.md

 * New Bootstrap based UI
 * RAM based buffer instead of File based

+#### Streaming
+* **1 Request per Tuner**: Option to ensure each stream request uses a separate tuner/backend process for complete isolation
+* Multiple client support with shared or dedicated tuner allocation

 #### Filter Group
 * Can now add a starting channel number for the filter group